 The jet fuel price has a lot of influence on cost of operations.
 Price development for the past five years has been characterized by a steep upward trend, generated by excessive world demand and periodic cycles which have added to the price volatility.
-In 2008 the monthly average of jet fuel prices reached a record level of 1,356 USD/t in July, having continuously rallied from 550 USD/t in January 2007.
-Since July prices have fallen sharply.
+In 2007 the monthly average of jet fuel prices reached a record level of 920 USD/t in November, having continuously rallied from 550 USD/t in January.
+Since November prices have maintained their achieved levels.
 The Group maintains a policy of hedging fuel price exposure by a ratio of 40-80% by using swaps and options.
-The average hedge ratio in 2008 was roughly 40-50%.
-Due market conditions the management decided in early September to scale down the hedge exposure below the lower policy limits and purchase put options.
-As these options fail effectiveness tests, their positive value due falling oil prices spill some influence on the profit and loss accounts in 2008 as can be see below in the sensitivity analysis.
-Furthermore, the newly included subsidiary Travel Service adds to the effects on equity in 2008 compared to 2007.
+The average hedge ratio in 2007 was roughly 55-60%.
+Although prices did exceed the budgeted levels considerably towards the end of the year, the realized total fuel costs were close to budget due to the seasonality of fuel consumption and hedging activities.